A review of BOTH FLESH AND NOT (David Foster Wallace)

 Let me put it another way: Do the questions “Why does the world exist?” and “Why is there being rather than nothing?” not presuppose a reason for existing and a reason for being?
 I am looking at you, Heidegger.

 The Nietzsche of 1878 is not an atheist, if by “atheist” one means “someone who does not believe in God.”
 Those who contest the existence of a deity or deities are practicing a form of skiamachy.
 Nietzsche, on the other hand, is someone who considers questions about the existence of God, or of any extra-worldly transcendence, to be superfluous.
+Otherworldliness is not something that can be discussed, since it is purely negative.

-Moreover, the Nietzsche of Human, all-too-human is not merely not an atheist.
+Moreover, the Nietzsche of Human, All-Too-Human is not merely not an atheist.
 He is also not a philosopher, if by “philosopher,” we mean someone who speculates about imaginary worlds / is an imaginary world-builder.
-Nietzsche will not become a philosopher, speculative or otherwise, until the very end of his period of lucidity, with the doctrines of the Eternal Recurrence of the Always-same and the Will to Power.
+Nietzsche will not become a philosopher, speculative or otherwise, until the very end of his period of lucidity, with the doctrines of the Eternal Recurrence of the Always-Same and the Will to Power.

 Nietzsche Contradicts Himself.
 Often.
 But This Is Not a Flaw in His Thinking.

 Nietzsche contradicts himself—often—but this is not a flaw in this thinking.
 He tells us to stop using the word “optimism” [MAM: 28] and then uses the word himself, without any perceptible irony, in other sections of the book.
 After scolding us for believing in heroes, he warmly sponsors the “refined heroism” (verfeinerten Heroismus) of the free spirit who works in a small office and passes quietly into and out of life [MAM: 291].
-In Paragraph 148 of the first volume, Nietzsche claims that the poet alleviates (erleichtert) life—this seems to contradict his claim, five paragraphs later, that “art aggravates the heart of the poet” (Die Kunst macht dem Denker das Herz schwer), that listening to Beethoven’s ninth symphony infuses the listener with the heavy feeling of immortality, with religious and metaphysical conceptions.
+In Paragraph 148 of the first volume, Nietzsche claims that the poet alleviates (erleichtert) life—this seems to contradict his claim, five paragraphs later, that “art aggravates the heart of the poet” (Die Kunst macht dem Denker das Herz schwer), that listening to Beethoven’s Ninth Symphony infuses the listener with the heavy feeling of immortality, with religious and metaphysical conceptions.
 If Nietzsche contradicts himself, and he does, this is because free-spiritedness is multitudinous, multi-perspectival, self-contradictory thinking.
+Free-spiritedness is multi-spiritedness.

 Aphorisms Inspired by Nietzsche